 How to Assess the Value of Your Household Goods

 Write down all significant pieces of furniture, glassware, appliances, electronics, cameras, etc..., give each a number and approximate weight.
 Next, give each item or box on your list a replacement value.
 Replacement value means the cost to replace the item with another item of comparable material and quality.
 The item must be used for the same purpose.
 It applies unless the cost to repair or replace the damaged item is less.

 If you are moving fine art, valuable instruments or antiques, make sure you inform the moving company and apply extra precautions in packing and insuring each item.

 Take photos of all pieces, especially items of high or sentimental value.
-This will assist in keeping track of your inventory and will help if you need to make a claim.
+It will assist in keeping track of your inventory and will help if you need to make a claim.

-Now add up the number of items, the total weight and the total value.
+Now add up the number of items, the total weight, and the total value.
 Keep this list on hand when you're interviewing moving companies.
-This will help you determine if the moving company is providing enough coverage.
+It will help you determine if the moving company is providing enough coverage.